RESBev: Making BEV Perception More Robust: Method

 \subsection{Anomaly Reconstructor}

-While the latent world model provides a clean historical prior, it cannot predict sudden stochastic events, such as a car unexpectedly driving into the scenario.
+While the latent dynamic predictor provides a historical prior, it cannot predict sudden stochastic events, such as a car unexpectedly driving into the scenario.
 To ground this prediction in real-time reality without absorbing current noise, we introduce a temporal cross attention module.
-Specifically, given the current multi-view images at time $t$, which may suffer from various anomalies, we process them through a standard 2D backbone and a view transformer (\eg., LSS~\cite{philion2020lift}) to obtain the current corrupted BEV representation, denoted as $f^{corrupt}_{t}$.
+Specifically, given the current multi-view images at time $t$, which may suffer from various anomalies, we process them through the BEV encoder to obtain the current corrupted BEV representation, denoted as $f^{corrupt}_{t}$.

-To enhance temporal stability and provide a reliable reference for reconstruction, we formulate this process as a query-driven extraction that leverages both current observations and past reconstructed states.
-Specifically, we concatenate the previous reconstructed feature $f^{rec}_{t-1}$ with the current corrupted feature $f^{corrupt}_{t}$ to form a comprehensive spatio-temporal representation.
-The predicted clean feature $f^{pred}_{t}$ acts as the query ($Q$) to probe it, which serves as both the Key ($K$) and Value ($V$).
-This allows the model to selectively retrieve valid perceptual details from the noisy input while referencing the previous confirmed state to maintain consistency.
-To integrate this new information without destabilizing the clean prior, we employ a dynamically gated residual connection:
+To enhance temporal stability and provide a reliable reference for reconstruction, we formulate this process as a query-driven extraction that uses the predicted prior to retrieve valid information from the current corrupted observation.
+Specifically, the predicted feature $f^{pred}_{t}$ acts as the query ($Q$), while the current corrupted BEV feature $f^{corrupt}_{t}$ serves as both the Key ($K$) and Value ($V$).
+This design allows the model to selectively extract perceptual details that are consistent with the predicted prior, while suppressing anomalous responses in the corrupted observation.
+To integrate the retrieved information without destabilizing the prior, we employ a dynamically gated residual connection:

 where $\alpha \in [0, 1]$ is a learned dynamic gating factor.
-This gate adaptively controls the information flow, forcing the model to rely more on the historical prior or the previous reconstruction when the current observation is heavily corrupted, while attending to $f^{corrupt}_{t}$ when it introduces valuable new context.
+This gate adaptively controls the information flow, forcing the model to rely more on the historical prior when the current observation is heavily corrupted, while attending to $f^{corrupt}_{t}$ when it introduces valuable new context.